 Furthermore, most rehab centers will provide resources that will help achieve long-term sobriety such as access to support groups and counseling sessions with a psychologist.

 Battling alcoholism starts with the choice that you’re ready to stop drinking and move forward with your life.
-Overcoming alcoholism can be very difficult to achieve on your own, but with the help of a rehabilitation center and a strong network of friends and family, it can be achieved.
+Overcoming alcoholism can be very difficult to achieve on your own, but with the help of a rehabilitation center, strong network of friends and family, and other alcoholism resources it can be achieved.